 Have any of you seen The Long, Hot Summer?
 Did you enjoy it?
 What did you think of the Newman/Woodward chemistry?

-Be sure to check my calendar for the Newman films playing tonight, some real classics are coming our way!
+Be sure to check out the TCM film schedule for the Newman films playing — Some real classics are coming our way!